Once upon a time, Los Angeles had the reputation of being a dieter’s town more than a food-lover’s haven.

 Midcity: Melrose Avenue

-If you only have time to eat only one meal in Los Angeles, have it be Sunday Supper at Lucques (or sister restaurant AOC).
-Renowned chef and James Beard Award winner Suzanne Goin’s flagship restaurant is a favorite among locals who come back week after week for the ever-changing market-driven menu and bargain pre-fixe Sunday Suppers.
+If you only have time to eat only one meal in Los Angeles, have it be at AOC.
+Renowned chef and James Beard Award winner Suzanne Goin’s restaurant is a favorite among locals who come back week after week for the ever-changing market-driven menu and small plates.

 West Of The 405

 Speaking of which, chances are there will be a really long line outside Tsujita Ramen on Sawtelle Boulevard.
 Is it worth the wait?
 Yes.
 When you finally take a seat, order the tsukemen dipping noodles (so good you’ll consider coming back again the next day).

 And if you only have time for one meal in Santa Monica, it should be at Rustic Canyon Wine Bar and Seasonal Kitchen so you can try the elegant but relaxed cooking of Chef Jeremy Fox.

 Local’s Tip: On Monday nights, locals pile into Los Feliz’s favorite neighborhood Italian spot Little Dom’s where chef Brandon Boudet creates an unbeatable bargain pre-fixe dinner menu that changes weekly.